huzaifah-cyber/threat-hunt-jad-2/README.md

 |---|---|
 | **Answer** | Personal data from a personnel record was exfiltrated, triggering a data breach notification obligation. |
 | **Time (UTC)** | N/A |

-**Details:** Personal data from a personnel record was exfiltrated, triggering a data breach notification obligation.

 ---